Updated June 28, 2023

-Before entering the how to install Apache part, we would first have a general overview of Apache and how it is used in data science.
+Before entering the how-to install the Apache part, we would first have a general overview of Apache and how it is used in data science.

 What is Apache?

 Data Science is the most in-demand field of study in the modern world.
-Data Scientist is regarded as the sexiest job in the 21st century with professionals from various disciplines wants to learn and become a Data Scientist.
+Data Scientist is regarded as the sexiest job in the 21st century, with professionals from various disciplines wants to learn and become Data scientists.
 Apache plays a crucial role in any data science enthusiast, as they need sufficient knowledge of the Apache Hadoop Ecosystem.

-- Apache HDFS (Hadoop Distributed File System) is the storage unit of Hadoop which could store structured, semi-structured and unstructured data.
-HDFS has metadata which maintains the log file about the stored data.
+- Apache HDFS (Hadoop Distributed File System) is the storage unit of Hadoop, which could store structured, semi-structured and unstructured data.
+HDFS has metadata that maintains the log file about the stored data.
 It has two components – NameNode and DataNode.

-- Apache Yarn is the resource negotiator which performs all processing activities like scheduling tasks, allocating resources, etc. It has two services – First is the Resource Manager who schedules applications running on top of Yarn.
-Second is the Node Manager who monitors resource utilization.
+- Apache Yarn is the resource negotiator who performs all processing activities like scheduling tasks, allocating resources, etc. It has two services – First is the Resource Manager, who schedules applications running on top of Yarn.
+The second is the Node Manager, who monitors resource utilization.

-- Apache Pig used mostly in ETL.
+- Apache Pig is used mostly in ETL.
 It has two parts – Pig Latin and the Pig runtime.
 Pig Latin is the language used for data processing using a query, whereas Pig runtime is the execution environment.
 One line of Pig Latin is almost equal to 100 lines of Map Reduce code.
-The process involves first to load the data and then group, sort, filter and store it in HDFS.
+The process involves first loading the data and then group, sort, filter, and store it in HDFS.

 - Apache HBase is a NoSQL database written in Java that runs over Hadoop.
 It’s built based on Google’s BigTable and is capable of handling all types of data.

-- Apache Sqoop is one the Data ingestion tool which is used for bulk structured data transfer between RDBMS and Hadoop.
+- Apache Sqoop is one of the Data ingestion tools, which is used for bulk structured data transfer between RDBMS and Hadoop.

-- Apache Flume is another data ingestion tool which is used for semi-structured and unstructured data transfer between Hadoop and other data sources.
+- Apache Flume is another data ingestion tool that is used for semi-structured and unstructured data transfer between Hadoop and other data sources.

-- ZooKeeper is the coordinator which ensures coordination between various tools in the Hadoop ecosystem.
+- ZooKeeper is the coordinator who ensures coordination between various tools in the Hadoop ecosystem.

-- Apache Ambari is a Cluster Manager who provisions, manages Hadoop clusters and also monitors their health and status.
+- Apache Ambari is a Cluster Manager who provisions, manages Hadoop clusters, and monitors their health and status.

-- Apache Tez is a new tool in the Hadoop ecosystem which accelerates Hadoop’s Query processing.
+- Apache Tez is a new tool in the Hadoop ecosystem that accelerates Hadoop’s Query processing.

-- Apache Presto is an open source distributed SQL query engine which enables cross-platform query capability.
+- Apache Presto is an open-source distributed SQL query engine that enables cross-platform query capability.

 - Apache HCatalog is a metadata and table management system for Hadoop which enables interoperability across data processing tools.
 It also helps users choose the best tools for their environments.

-- Apache Spark is the most widely used and popular framework among the Data Scientist.
-It is a high-speed cluster computing system which optimizes resource utilization in case of many iterative tasks.
+- Apache Spark is the most widely used and popular framework among Data scientists.
+It is a high-speed cluster computing system that optimizes resource utilization in the case of many iterative tasks.
 It gives flexibility for both batch processing and real-time data analysis.